-The Fayetteville, AR square is known for its beautiful gardens and Farmer's Market that runs two days a week beginning in spring and ending in early autumn.
+The Fayetteville, AR central square is known for its beautiful gardens and award-winning local Farmer's Market that runs three days a week beginning in early spring and ending in early autumn.
 Just blocks away, Dickson Street is the hip place for unique shops, dining locales, and nightlife with tons of live music venues.
-Completing the scene are the symphony concerts at the Walton Arts Center.
-It is also rich in Civil War history with the National and Confederate cemeteries and Headquarters House.
+Completing the scene are the symphony concerts and performing arts events at the Walton Arts Center.
+Fayetteville is also rich in Civil War history with the National and Confederate cemeteries and Headquarters House.

 Fayetteville, AR, also brings Broadway shows, drama, and dance to the city's entertainment district.
 It was named by Travel + Leisure as #16 of 22 America's Best College Towns in 2013.